FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is column Defines the attribute as a column receiving a string to be used as the column name.
+Defines the attribute as a column receiving a string to be used as the column name.

+### is unique

 ### multi sub trait_mod:<is>